Hannah Gavron

-Hannah Gavron (חנה גברון; born Ann Fyvel; 1936 – 14 December 1965) was a Mandatory Palestine-born British sociologist.
+Hannah Gavron (חנה גברון; born Ann Fyvel; 19 August 1936 – 14 December 1965) was a British sociologist who was born in British Mandate of Palestine.

 Life and work

-Ann Fyvel was born in British Mandate of Palestine (now Israel) in 1936, the daughter of Mary (Kirschner), who was from South Africa, and T. R. Fyvel, the left-wing Zionist who eventually became the literary editor of Tribune and a friend of the writer George Orwell.
+Ann Fyvel was born in Mandatory Palestine in 1936, the daughter of Mary (Kirschner), who was from South Africa, and T. R. Fyvel, the left-wing Zionist who eventually became the literary editor of Tribune and a friend of the writer George Orwell.
 She was registered at birth as Ann, but always used the name in the form of Hannah, both privately and professionally.
-Aged sixteen, she became a student at the Royal Academy of the Dramatic Arts (RADA).
+Aged sixteen, she became a student at the Royal Academy of Dramatic Art (RADA).

 In 1955 she married Robert Gavron, who would become a Labour peer, barrister and printer, but who had then only just started training in printing, having eschewed a legal career for the time being (the same year he married Hannah, he had been called to the bar after graduating from the University of Oxford).
 Shortly after marrying, Gavron graduated from RADA, but stayed in education; she went on to Bedford College, University of London, where she remained for eight years, firstly to study sociology as an undergraduate (she received a first-class degree) and then to complete a doctorate, which was awarded in 1964 for a thesis on "The position and opportunities of young mothers: progression or retrogression: a study of the difficulties confronting young mothers in the contemporary family based on a comparative study of working class and middle class families".
 After completing her doctorate, Gavron took up a lectureship at Hornsey School of Art.
 On 14 December 1965, she locked herself in the kitchen of her neighbour's house in Jackson's Lane, Highgate, switched on its gas oven and committed suicide.